Minnesota's Legacy Amendment

 Through broadcast, cable and satellite, TPT 2 is received by more than 70% of Minnesota residents and roughly 5% of those in Wisconsin.

-Pioneer Public Television, based in Appleton, Minnesota is dedicated to programs that educate and sustain our rural communities through services that reflect our local values.
+Pioneer PBS, based in Appleton, Minnesota is dedicated to programs that educate and sustain our rural communities through services that reflect our local values.

-For over 45 years, Pioneer Public TV has served its rural audience through a mix of local and national programs rich in cultural heritage, diversity and educational opportunities.
+For over 55 years, Pioneer PBS has served its rural audience through a mix of local and national programs rich in cultural heritage, diversity and educational opportunities.

 KSMQ is southern Minnesota and northern Iowa’s local public television station featuring award-winning local programming, PBS favorites and a unique blend of nationally produced programs.